The naturality of natural deduction: Introduction

 We will show that our results are actually a generalization of some elementary facts which have gone so far unnoticed, namely that particular classes of instances of the $\gamma$- and $\eta$-equations in \Ndv{} are mapped by the Russell-Prawitz translation onto equations which are included in the $\beta\eta$-equational theory of \Nd.

 In a recent series of papers Ferreira and Ferreira \cite{Ferreira2009, Ferreira2013} advanced another approach to solve the problem of preserving $\eta$- and $\gamma$-equations in \Ndv{} (and its extensions with the other definable connectives).
 The main ingredient of their approach is a result (that they call {\em instantiation overflow}) which holds for the fragment \Nda{} of \Nd{} enjoying the sub-formula property obtained by restricting the elimination rule for the second order quantifier $\forall$E to atomic substitution: in \Nda an unrestricted applications of $\forall$E is derivable provided that the premise of the rule application has the form of the Russell-Prawitz translation of some propositional formula.
-As we show in the last section, the naturality condition endows Ferreira and Ferreira's result of a categorial content and suggests moreover to generalize it to a wider class of formulas.
+In a sequel to this paper, we will analyse Ferreira and Ferreira's results within the framework here introduced.